WhySooooFurious/The-Mac-Repo/README.md

   - LukeFZ FS3 Frame Generation and Upscaling on a couple of Crossover games

 ## Games To be Tested
-  - Call of Duty - Black Ops 3 - Downloading
+  - Call of Duty - Black Ops 3 - Testing phase!
   - Battlefield 4 - Testing - delayed
   - PalWorld - Testing
   - The Witcher 3 - Testing